Quantum Advantage in Locally Differentially Private Hypothesis Testing: Conclusion Discussions

 \section{Conclusion \& Discussions}

-We demonstrated a quantum advantage in private hypothesis testing with respect to the PUT in both symmetric and asymmetric testing.
 To establish this result, we proposed a QLDP mechanism that prepares pure states and then subjects them to a depolarizing channel.
 We chose the depolarizing parameter and pure states to maximize the utility in certain cases, and the chosen states are SIC states.
 In addition, we derived an upper bound on the classical PUT in symmetric testing, which is tight in certain parameter regimes, and exactly characterized the classical PUT in asymmetric testing.

-A promising future work would be on showing quantum advantage for all parameters $v,\eta,\epsilon$, or for more general hypotheses, or for other private statistical inference tasks.
+{\revv An interesting direction for future work would be to show} quantum advantage for all parameters $v,\eta,\epsilon$, or for more general hypotheses, or for other private statistical inference tasks.
 Regarding the first two directions, a block design mechanism \cite{parkExactlyOptimalCommunicationEfficient2024} generalized to a quantum system can be considered.
 In more detail, we can consider a CQ channel whose outputs are mixtures of pure states $\{\ket{\psi_e}\}$ where the coefficients are determined by a block design (cf. Definition~\ref{def:BD_mech}) as follows:

 where $([v],B)$ is a $(v,k,\lambda)$-design.
 However, there are technical challenges in calculating the utility and verifying the QLDP constraint, as specifying the spectral decomposition of a general mixture of pure states is difficult.
 If there are some choices of block designs and pure states $\{\ket{\psi_e}\}$ that circumvent these difficulties, they may show quantum advantages for more general cases.
 For the last direction, widely used inference tasks such as parametric estimation and mean estimation would be considered.